How to be an Ozark Tourist

 - Branson Scenic Railway: a 40-mile trip on a luxury locomotive; features the Polar Bear Express ride during the winter holiday season

 - Branson Shows: there’s a LONG list of bluegrass shows and more.
 Watch a show on a boat, in an amphitheater, at the waterfront, or in a music hall.
-A few I’ve seen recently include: popular Clay Cooper’s Country Express, Soji Tabuchi, ranked as one of the most famous musicians in the U.S.; Dolly Parton’s dinner show Dixie Stampede; SIX singing brothers, now in their seventh year in Branson
+A few I’ve seen recently include: popular Clay Cooper’s Country Express, Soji Tabuchi, ranked as one of the most famous musicians in the U.S.; Dolly Parton’s dinner show Dixie Stampede; SIX singing brothers, Sight and Sound, Biblical theatre in the round; and currently playing at Clay Cooper Theatre, the best Elvis impersonator ever.

 - White Water Branson: a summer water park in the heart of Branson on Highway 76 Strip